-In July 2023, the Company closed on a registered direct offering ("July 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 2,427,186 shares of its common stock at a purchase price of \$3.09 per share of common stock in a registered direct offering.
-In addition, the offering includes 809,062 shares of common stock in the form of Pre-Funded Warrants at a price of \$3.0899.
-The common stock and the Pre-Funded Warrants were sold together with Series A warrants to purchase up to 3,236,248 shares of common stock and Series B warrants to purchase up to 3,236,248 shares of common stock (collectively, the "July 2023 Common Stock Warrants").
+In July 2023, the Company closed on a registered direct offering (the "July 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 2,427,186 shares of its common stock at a purchase price of \$3.09 per share of common stock in a registered direct offering.
+In addition, the offering includes 809,062 shares of common stock in the form of pre-funded warrants at a price of \$3.0899.
+The common stock and the pre-funded warrants were sold together with Series A warrants to purchase up to 3,236,248 shares of common stock and Series B warrants to purchase up to 3,236,248 shares of common stock.
 The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$2.84 per share.
 The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
 The total gross proceeds from the offering were approximately \$10.0 million with net proceeds of approximately \$9.1 million after deducting approximately \$0.9 million in commissions and other transaction costs.

-In October 2023, the Company entered into an inducement offer letter agreement ("October 2023 Inducement") with a holder of certain of its existing warrants to exercise for cash an aggregate of 6,325,354 shares of the Company's common stock at a reduced exercise price of \$1.76 per share.
+In October 2023, the Company entered into an inducement offer letter agreement (the "October 2023 Inducement") with a certain holder of its existing warrants to exercise for cash an aggregate of 6,325,354 shares of the Company's common stock at a reduced exercise price of \$1.76 per share.
 The warrants were issued to the holder on December 16, 2022 with an exercise price of \$4.075 per share and on February 22, 2023 with an exercise price of \$5.00 per share as part of registered direct offerings.
-The shares of common stock issuable upon exercise of the warrants were registered pursuant to effective registration statements on Form S-3 (File No. 333-251005) and Form S-3 (File No. 333-270474), respectively.
-As part of the October 2023 Inducement, the Company agreed to issue new unregistered Series A Warrants to purchase up to 6,325,354 shares of Common Stock and new unregistered B warrants to purchase up to 6,325,354 shares of Common Stock (collectively, the "October 2023 Common Stock Warrants").
+As part of the October 2023 Inducement, the Company agreed to issue new unregistered Series A Warrants to purchase up to 6,325,354 shares of Common Stock and new unregistered Series B Warrants to purchase up to 6,325,354 shares of Common Stock.
 The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$1.51 per share.
 The Series A warrants will expire five years following the issuance date and the Series B warrants will expire twenty-four months following the issuance date.
-The total gross proceeds from the offering were approximately \$11.1 million with net proceeds of approximately \$10.0 million after deducting approximately \$1.1 million in commissions and other transaction costs.
+The total gross proceeds from the exercise were approximately \$11.1 million with net proceeds of approximately \$10.0 million after deducting approximately \$1.1 million in commissions and other transaction costs.